mstocco/mariostoc.co/content/traininglog/20201011-ironman2021-46weeksout.md

 The run started ok though I did notice a tiny bit of soreness in my left ankle that was atypical.
 I jogged the warmup to 32 minutes instead of the full 40 because I wanted to get the stride work in with the remaining daylight; my legs feeling heavy may have helped the decision too.

-If I felt mediocre on the warmup, it was the opposite during the strides.
-I was skipping nicely off the ground, even if for just 20 seconds at a time.
+During the strides, I skipped nicely off the ground, even if for just 20 seconds at a time.
 The walk breaks in between helped too.

 Tonight, a spectacularly colourful sunset painted the sky as I crossed the trestle.
-I wish I had a camera on me.

 <!---->
 ## SATURDAY OCT 17 ☁️